Here’s a recipe for a simple, wholesome, homemade apple fruit leather that’s perfect for lunch boxes and snacks for kids.

 Lately, I’ve been on a bit of a tear making fruit leathers.
-First it was strawberry (read: Strawberry Fruit Leathers), then I tried peach and blackberry.
+First it was strawberry (check out my Strawberry Fruit Leathers), then I tried peach and blackberry.
 They’ve all been big hits with my kids.
-I love that I can make these in the oven, no dehydrator necessary.
+I love that I can make these healthy fruit roll-ups in the oven, no dehydrator necessary.
 And I love that I can control what goes in them.

 (Are you looking for the word “strawberry”?
 I was too.)